Cutoff for Contingency Table and Torus Random Walks with Low Incremental Correlations: Introduction

 \subsection{Background}

-Although there were some previous applications by practitioners, this sampling method for contingency tables via the described Markov chain was first formally discussed by Diaconis and Gangolli \cite{DiaconisGangolli} and Diaconis and Saloff-Coste (page 373 in \cite{DiaconisSturmfels}), where the entries of the contingency tables were nonnegative integers.
-For $m \times n$ contingency tables over $\bbZ_{\geq 0}$ with $m, n$ fixed, Diaconis and Saloff-Coste showed that the mixing time of the Markov chain is of order $N^2$, where $N := \sum c_i = \sum r_i$ is the sum of all the entries of the table.
+This sampling method for contingency tables via the described Markov chain had been applied in practice, but it was first formally discussed by Diaconis and Gangolli \cite{DiaconisGangolli} and Diaconis and Saloff-Coste (page 373 in \cite{DiaconisSturmfels}), where the entries of the contingency tables were nonnegative integers.
+For $m \times n$ contingency tables over $\bbN$ with $m, n$ fixed, Diaconis and Saloff-Coste showed that the mixing time of the Markov chain is of order $N^2$, where $N := \sum c_i = \sum r_i$ is the sum of all the entries of the table.
 Hernek \cite{Hernek} specifically investigated the model on $2 \times n$ contingency tables and proved that the mixing time is polynomial in $n$ and $N$.
 A modified version of the chain on $m \times n$ contingency tables was considered by Chung, Graham, and Yau \cite{ChungGrahamYau}, and they showed that the mixing time is polynomial in $m,n$, and $N$.

-Through the adjacency matrix of a graph, the dynamics of the Diaconis-Gangolli random walk is closely related to the \textit{simple switching} of edges, commonly used in random networks to generate random graphs with prescribed degree requirements.
-See, for example, Milo, Kashtan, Itzkovitz, Newman, and Alon \cite{MiloKashtanItzkovitzNewmanAlon}, Rao, Jana, and Bandyopadhyay \cite{RaoJanaBandyopadhyay}, and the survey by Wormald \cite{Wormald}.
+Through the adjacency matrix of a given graph, the dynamics of the Diaconis-Gangolli random walk is closely related to the \textit{simple switching} operations of the edges.
+Namely, we pick two non-incident edges $i \leftrightarrow j$, $i' \leftrightarrow j'$ uniformly at random at each step, and then we delete the existing two edges and add the edges $i \leftrightarrow j'$, $i' \leftrightarrow j$.
+The switch chain formed by these dynamics could be used to generate configuration model random graphs or to generate random graphs with prescribed degree requirements in random networks.
+Recently, Tikhomirov and Youssef \cite{TokhomirovYoussef} showed that the switch chain on $d$-regular bipartite graphs on $n$ vertices has a mixing time of order $(nd)^2 \log (nd)$, under the assumption that the degree $d \geq 3$ is at most polynomial in $n$.
+For references in the context of random networks, see, for example, Milo, Kashtan, Itzkovitz, Newman, and Alon \cite{MiloKashtanItzkovitzNewmanAlon}, Rao, Jana, and Bandyopadhyay \cite{RaoJanaBandyopadhyay}, and the survey by Wormald \cite{Wormald}.

 Besides the Diaconis-Gangolli model, there have been other algorithms and Markov chains to sample contingency tables.
 Dyer, Kannan, and Mount used polytopes to establish an algorithm to sample $m \times n$ contingency tables within polynomial time with respect to $m,n$, and $\log N$.
 Morris \cite{Morris} later simplified and improved this algorithm.
 Dyer and Greenhill \cite{DyerGreenhill} proved pre-cutoff for a Markov chain on $2 \times n$ contingency tables, known as the heat-bath chain, via the method of path coupling.
 This result was later generalized by Matsui, Matsui, and Ono \cite{MatsuiMatsuiOno} to $2 \times 2 \times \cdots \times 2 \times J$ contingency tables, and then by Cryan, Dyer, Goldberg, Jerrum, and Martin \cite{CryanDyerGoldbergJerrumMartin} to contingency tables with a constant number of rows.